Online GPU Energy Optimization with Switching-Aware Bandits

-PVC GPUs have a monotonic energy counter and a timestamp counter to track energy consumption at each time step $t$.
+GPUs have a monotonic energy counter and a timestamp counter to track energy consumption at each time step $t$.
 Therefore, the energy consumption between two timestamps $(t_1, t_2)$ can be calculated by taking the difference between the respective records.
 However, explicit lightweight performance counters that indicate the progress of offload kernels are not available in the GPUs.
-To address the limitation, we propose to leverage the utilization metrics provided by the GPUs.
-In detail, the GPUs have a activetime counter to record when the resource is actively running workloads~\cite{level-zero} between two timestamps $(t_1, t_2)$.
+To address the limitation, we propose to leverage the utilization metrics provided by the GPUs as a performance proxy.
+In detail, the GPUs have an active-time counter to record when the resource is actively running workloads~\cite{level-zero} between two timestamps $(t_1, t_2)$.
 The utilization is calculated by taking the percentage of active time between the two timestamps.
-The utilization metric is essential in systems as it indicates the component currently used by the workload, allowing us to infer the behaviors of the workload.
+It is essential in systems as it indicates the component currently used by the workload, allowing us to infer the behaviors of the workload.

-In this work, we leverage the ratio of GPU core utilization (including compute engines) and GPU uncore utilization (including copy engines responsible for data movement) as an effective proxy for performance.
+To approximate the performance, we leverage the ratio of GPU core utilization (including compute engines) and GPU uncore utilization (including copy engines responsible for data movement) as a proxy.
 A higher ratio indicates that the workload is compute-bound and more sensitive to core frequency scaling, while a lower ratio suggests the workload is memory-bound and more sensitive to data movement.
-Accordingly, we define the reward $r_t$ at time step $t$ as follows:
+We formally define the reward $r_t$ at time $t$ as: